b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 It didn't save us a lot of typing in this case, but think what if we had 10, 30
 or even 100 columns.
-The gain would be quite substantial.
+The gain would be quite substantial (of course, to get the
+means and stds we could have used `Dfs.describe` as well).

 Anyway, based on the means it appears that the three species differ slightly in
 their body masses.
 Still, in connection with the standard deviations, we can